 “Where are the Band-aids?”

-Where are the tissues (this question is asked silently as a cute little eight year old stares at me while nastiness runs out his/her nostrils and close to his/her lip).
+Where are the tissues (this question is asked silently as a cute little eight year old stares at you while nastiness runs out his/her nostrils and close to his/her lip).

-3. Show students how to “hunt” for items and write down the item number by the item label on the scavenger hunt sheet.
+3. When introducing the activity to students, model how to “hunt” for items by walking around the room quietly, looking at the number carefully, finding the classroom item on their scavenger hunt page, and writing down the item number by the correct item label on the scavenger hunt sheet.

 4. Come up with an “extra credit” fun question about your room for the kidlets who finish a bit early.
 (Mine is “How many Olivias can you find around the room?”)

 Want the freebie?
 Head over to TpT to download the editable Classroom Scavenger Hunt, which includes all the pages shown above.